JorjaFox/library/_source/_recaps/csi/sex-lies-and-larvae.md

 - - -

 **Sidle:** I checked out Warrick.
 His story about missing court was, uh &#8230; lame.
 I got this surveillance tape from the Monaco.
-He was in the casino. &#8221;(hands the tape to Grissom)&#8221; I'm sorry.
+He was in the casino. '(hands the tape to Grissom)' I'm sorry.